 - What if I’m still not happy?

-If you are not satisfied with the outcome of your appeal, you can choose to either submit a complaint to the Financial Services Ombudsman or issue legal proceedings against us.
+If you are not satisfied with the outcome of your appeal, you can choose to either submit a complaint to the Financial Services and Pensions Ombudsman or issue legal proceedings against us.

 - Am I eligible to appeal?
 I didn’t receive a letter but someone I know did.